 Measuring Customer Loyalty

 Analyzing behavior and specific metrics is essential for assessing customer loyalty, effectiveness, and areas needing improvement.
+The Customer Loyalty Index (CLI) is a standardized metric derived from customer surveys that measures the strength of a customer's loyalty towards a brand, including their intent for future purchases.
 Customer rewards, churn, retention, and Net Promoter Score (NPS) are key metrics for measuring loyalty.
+Additionally, customer loyalty can be measured through metrics like customer retention rate, repeat purchase rate, and customer lifetime value (CLV), which track purchasing behavior over time.
 These metrics help businesses understand how well they retain customers and where to improve.

 Analyzing these metrics reveals their contribution to measuring customer loyalty.